-College level placement scores in English or writing and reading or completion of PRE 0503 (Basic Writing) and PRE 0303 (Reading Improvement) with at least a C average when placement test scores require.
+College level placement scores in English or writing and reading or completion of ENG 0023 (Integrated Reading and Writing) with a "C" or better

 ENG 1203: ENGLISH COMPOSITION II

 Students continue the practice of ENG 1103 (English Composition I) to develop further the skills learned in that course.
 Using readings and discussion of various types of writing, students will practice different kinds of rhetorical development, including research and documentation.